Unique semi-naked cakes

 Use other elements than fresh flowers on your wedding cake

-Dried flowers are very popular in weddings, and they can look stunning on a semi naked cake.
+Dried flowers are very popular at weddings, and they can look stunning on a semi-naked cake.
 Dried flowers can be arranged in many ways on wedding cakes, and your cake maker will have a huge range of colours, textures and styles to play with and create a truly unique cake.

 Sugar flowers or wafer paper flowers

-In the same way that dried flowers give a totally different look to semi naked cakes, sugar flowers will create a very interesting contrast – the raw nature of the cake with clash with the modern rigidity of sugar flowers.
+In the same way that dried flowers give a totally different look to semi-naked cakes, sugar flowers will create a very interesting contrast – the raw nature of the cake with a clash with the modern rigidity of sugar flowers.

-A modern take on a semi naked cakes – a mix of a semi naked top tier and a fully iced bottom tier, a big floral statement and crystals to make this cake pop.
+A modern take on semi-naked cakes – a mix of a semi-naked top tier and a fully iced bottom tier, a big floral statement and crystals to make this cake pop.
 Photo by Fairweather Photography.